evaesteban/IDD-Fa19-Lab3/README.md

 **How might you use this with only the parts in your kit?
 Show us your solution.**

+By plugging the common anode to power, and each of the LED legs to the corresponding Arduino pin and to the corresponding resistor.
+The resistor is then connected to ground.
+We could use this system as party lights, or to create an original ambient light.

+(INSERT VIDEO)

 ## Part C. Voltage Varying Sensors

 ### 1. FSR, Flex Sensor, Photo cell, Softpot

 **a.
 What voltage values do you see from your force sensor?**

+ When I apply force I can see form 0 to 1,002, but I assume it can go up until 1023 (I am unable to provide enough force manually for it to reach that value).

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+To find this out, I first looked at the relationship between force and resistance in the datasheet (picture below).
+When the force increases, the resistance increases but not in a linear way.
+Also, the voltage is inversely proportional to the resistance because it is a voltage divider.
+The mathematical formula for the output voltage is Vout = Vcc*(R/(R+FSR)).

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**